dongido001/flask_chatbot/Readme.md

-# How to build a chat bot with Flask, Pusher Channels and Diaglogflow
+# How to build a chat bot with Flask, Pusher Channels and Dialogflow

 This is a demo application showing how to build a Chat bot using Flask, Dialogflow and Pusher.
 You can read the tutorial on how it was built [here](https://pusher.com/tutorial/)